codefresh-io/cap-docs.codefresh.io/_docs/administration/user-settings.md

 > If you need access to more than one runtime, you can use the same token for multiple runtimes.
-You must however authorize GitHub access or add the personal access token individually for each runtime.
+You must however authorize Git provider access or add the personal access token individually for each runtime.

 {% include